 November Hunger Notes: It’s time for U.S. to lead in combating global malnutrition, avocados imperil Monarch butterflies, and more

 Bill Frist, the former Republican Senate majority leader, says It’s time for the U.S. to lead in combating global malnutrition in a well-reasoned, powerful opinion in The Hill.
-Please read this opinion and, if you agree, think about how you might help to bring this about.
-Perhaps start by printing the article and sending it with a note to at least one of your Senators or Congressperson.

 How beautiful Monarch butterflies are.
 How inspiring the migration from their small winter home in Mexico to vast areas in North America.
 Their migration is threatened by loss of habitat, including large areas of farmland that provide no food for butterflies.
 Almost none showed up in my backyard in Washington, DC this summer, in spite of the yard being filled with milkweed, Monarchs’ food, and where they lay their eggs.
 Avocados imperil Monarch butterflies’ winter home in Mexico by Victoria Burnett in the New York Times describes how global demand is spurring local farmers to clear land vital to the Monarchs to plant avocados.